ChiragChauhan4579/Wild-Blueberry-MLOps/README.md

 * EvidentlyAI: To evaluate and monitor ML models in production
 * Pytest: To implement the unit tests

+Creating a new environment would be better to avoid any issues with dependencies

 To get started with this run these commands:

 ```
 git clone https://github.com/ChiragChauhan4579/RTA-MLOps
+python -m venv mlops_stack or conda create -n mlops_stack
+activate the environment using mlops_stack\Scripts\activate or conda activate mlops_stack
 pip install -r requirements.txt
 ```